-Dr. Colin Birchenall is Lead Architect, Glasgow Future Cities Demonstrator at Glasgow City Council
+Dr. Colin Birchenall is the Lead Architect, Glasgow Future Cities Demonstrator at Glasgow City Council

 My involvement included:

-- Design and developing a Future exploration module to ideate around future services and citizens
+Design and develop a Future exploration module to ideate around future services and citizens;

-- Design mockups of ideas proposed and prototypes of proposed integrations to MyGlasgow App
+Design mockups of ideas proposed and prototypes of proposed integrations to the MyGlasgow App;

-- Design citizens’ newspaper aimed at sharing proposed ideas to a wider, non specialised audience.
+Design citizens’ newspapers aimed at sharing proposed ideas with a wider, non-specialised audience.